Blagovest Sendov: National Assembly of Bulgaria

 From 1995 to 1997, he was the chairperson of the National Assembly of Bulgaria; and from 1997 to 2002, he was its deputy chairperson.
 His candidacy for that position was supported by the Bulgarian Socialist Party (BSP), the successor to the Bulgarian Communist Party (BCP).
 Although never a member of the BCP, Sendov had close ties to former Bulgarian communist dictator Todor Zhivkov.

 The rightist Union of the Democratic Forces removed him temporarily from that duty in 2000 when Sendov cosigned, together with four members of the BSP, a letter to the Israeli president asking that portraits of the Bulgarian royal family (from the 1940s) be removed from a memorial in Israel.
 This memorial commemorates that all Bulgarian Jews were saved from deportation to concentration camps during World War II.

 Bulgaria ambassador to Japan

 Sendov was Bulgarian ambassador to Japan from 2004 to 2009.

 Sendov's conjecture

-Sendov's name is attached to one of the major unsolved problems in the study of polynomial zeros, Sendov's conjecture (sometimes incorrectly known as Ilieff's conjecture).
+Sendov's name is attached to one of the major problems in the study of polynomial zeros, Sendov's conjecture (sometimes incorrectly known as Ilieff's conjecture).